Religion and Common Sense

 Who Controls God?

 Devout Catholics place their trust in God's representative, the Pope, who is infallible - meaning he cannot make a mistake in matters of religious doctrine.
 Those who doubt this claim know from personal experience that all human beings make mistakes.
-The world is a complex pattern of events, which no single person can understand or control.
+The world is a complex tapestry of events, which no single person can understand or control.
 The infallibility doctrine was an effective way to end the arguments regarding salvation.
 It was better all around if everybody stopped arguing and simply accepted the Pope's decision.

 The Two Great Commandments